deltafy/handbook/README.md

 ### Basics

-We are strong believers of the Lean Startup Methodology and the IBM Garage Methodology.
+We are strong supporters of the Lean Startup Methodology and the IBM Garage Methodology.
 The upcoming sections mostly take inspirations from these two approaches.

 ### Ideation